Introduction: Natural Optimum Population Responses.

 The Environment Always Recovers From Plagues In Nature, So No Problem?

-The human population explosion is unusual as humans it was largely a result of improvements in medicine, but nature also gets out of balance and can produce population explosions, and populations normalise, and the environment recovers.
+The recent human population explosion is unusual, as it was largely a result of improvements in medicine.
+Things getting out of balance is common, as environments change and species must adapt.
+Nature gets out of balance and can produce population explosions.
+But in nature, populations normalise, and the environment recovers.
 Every time.
 Locust plague, mouse plague, whatever, the population normalises, and the environment recovers.

 On that basis, the human population should normalise to a level that ends the damage to the environment, and then the environment will recover.
 But there are two potential problems: